De Quervain tendinopathy: Diagnosis

-De Quervain syndrome is diagnosed clinically based on patient history and physical examination, though diagnostic imaging may be used to rule out fracture, arthritis, or other causes.
+De Quervain syndrome is diagnosed clinically based on patient history and physical examination.
 The modified Eichoff maneuver, commonly referred to as the Finkelstein test, is a physical exam maneuver used to diagnose de Quervain syndrome.
 To perform the test, the examiner grasps and ulnar deviates the hand when the person has their thumb held within their fist.
 If sharp pain occurs along the distal radius (top of the forearm, about an inch below the wrist), de Quervain syndrome is likely.
 While a positive Finkelstein test is often considered pathognomonic for de Quervain syndrome, the maneuver can also cause some pain in those with osteoarthritis at the base of the thumb.